BioJulia/biojulia.github.io/docs/src/comparisons/bioconductor.md

   to seamlessly integrate Julia code into your R project
 * Check out the [Tidier.jl
-  ecosystem](https://tidierorg.github.io/Tidier.jl/dev/) for packages similar to those commonly found in `tidyverse`
+  ecosystem](https://tidierorg.github.io/Tidier.jl/dev/) for packages similar to those commonly found in R's tidyverse